CollaboRateMgmt/CollaboRate/README.md

    We define a microtask as follows:

    **A microtask is the mental work done to break down an independent problem statement.
-The work breakdown usually yields two independent problem statements.
-Sometimes, the problem statement is very small.
+The work breakdown usually yields two independent problem statements.**
+   **Sometimes, the problem statement is very small.
 It cannot break down into 2.
-You must solve it by a single sentence that has a slight logical complexity.**
+Its solution is a single line of pseudocode.
+The mental work done to create this line is also a microtask.**

    'Independent' problem statements refer neither to their parent nor to their sibling.
 In other words, a problem statement must be 'self-contained'.
 It description must be clear and complete.